 Alessandra Guiglia is Professor of Byzantine Art History at the Sapienza Università di Roma, Italy, where she also completed her graduate studies and academic career.
 She is focusing on Early Medieval architecture and sculpture in Rome, marble cladding and floor decoration from Late Antiquity to the Middle Ages, Early Byzantine mosaic decoration in Greece and at Constantinople, and Byzantine architectural and liturgical sculpture, with special interest in the 6th century marble decoration of Hagia Sophia.

 Isabella Baldini (Ph.D., Università degli studi di Bologna) is Professor of Early Christian and Medieval Archaeology at the University of Bologna.
 She focuses her research on Late Antique and Byzantine Archaeology, with a special interest in monumental and decorative development of cities as well as social representative systems.
-She is the director of archaeological missions in Kos, Mitropolis (Crete) and Chiaramonte Gulfi (Sicily), and is scientific coordinator of the European BYZART Project (https://byzart.eu).
+She is the director of archaeological missions in Kos, Mitropolis (Crete) and Chiaramonte Gulfi (Sicily), and is principal investigator of the European BYZART Project (https://byzart.eu).

 Ljubomir Milanović (Ph.D., Rutgers University) is Viši naučni saradnik / Senior Research Associate at the Institute for Byzantine Studies of the Serbian Academy of Sciences and Arts, Belgrade.
 Trained as an art historian, he is a specialist in Late Antique, Early Christian and Medieval art, with a special focus on Byzantine and post-Byzantine production.
 He has published on a wide range of topics: translation of relics, mosaic programmes, ecclesiastical architecture, etc.